 Five Phases of Transformation or the Five Elements

-The theory of the Five Phases of Transformation or the Five Elements (Water, Wood, Fire, Earth, and Metal) is the main pillar of Feng Shui and explains how Qi (all the vital substances) cycles through various stages of transformation.
+The theory of the Five Phases of Transformation or the Five Elements (Water, Wood, Fire, Earth, and Metal) is the main pillar of Feng Shui.
+It explains how Qi (all living matter) cycles through various stages of transformation.

-These five phases correspond to defined periods, as for example the seasons (winter = water, spring = wood, summer = fire, autumn = metal, inter seasons = earth) but also years, months, days, hours.
+These five phases correspond to defined periods.
+For example the seasons (winter = water, spring = wood, summer = fire, autumn = metal, inter seasons = earth) but also years, months, days, hours.

 According to the course of time, the Qi undergoes transformations, and thus changes of cyclical properties.
 According to this theory, there are two main cycles of begetting (sheng) and control (ke).

 The Five Elements Support and Control Each Other:

 Everything we find in the external or internal terrain belongs to one of the five elements.
 Each row has a supporting and controlling relationship with the other elements.

 When the Five Elements of our body's internal or external environment are in balance, we experience health and prosperity.
 When they’re out of balance – overacting, counteracting, or failing to properly support one another – we experience disease of one sort or another.